 In addition to documenting your financial damages, you need to document your pain and suffering.
 Take pictures of your injuries throughout the recovery.
 Keep a journal that details your daily pain level and challenges you encounter because of your injuries.
 You should also note how your injuries negatively impact your relationships with others, ability to work, ability to care for yourself, and quality of life.

 Until you meet with an attorney, you should avoid discussing your accident and injury with others, including family, friends, and online.
 You should also avoid providing a written or recorded statement for the insurance company or other representative of the property owner.

 Statements could be used in court to contradict your testimony if something you said in the statement was different from your testimony.
 It is best to avoid providing statements and discussing your accident until you discuss the matter with a Kansas City slip and fall attorney.

-7. Contact a Kansas City Personal Injury Lawyer Now
+7. Contact a Kansas City Slip & Fall Lawyer

 If you have not spoken with an attorney, it is a good idea to do so in most slip and fall cases.
 Working with an attorney as soon as possible after an injury can help you avoid mistakes that could hurt your case.
 It also relieves stress because a slip and fall attorney will handle all aspects of your claim, including but not limited to:

 - Obtaining copies of accident reports, medical records, and other written evidence

 - Identifying all parties who may be liable for your accident